I love trying out new dessert recipes and sharing my findings. Turns out many fancy sweets aren't nearly as hard to make

 A traditional Victoria sponge cake is one of my family's favourite treats for afternoon tea, and as well as being delicious, it's incredibly simple to make.
 It consists of two layers of cake sandwiched together with jam and buttercream.
-There are variations on the recipe with some people using fresh fruit or cream in the filling, but I am sticking with the recipe passed to me by my grandmother.
+There are variations on the recipe (some people using fresh fruit or cream in the filling), but I am sticking with this recipe passed to me by my grandmother.
 Of course, she wouldn't be entirely happy with me using an electric mixer, but I like to cut down on preparation time.
 If you have the inclination, mix everything together by hand in a big bowl using a wooden spoon.

 Ingredients for the Sponge Cake